PQTLSSOK/benchmarks/README.md

 ### Server
 We copy the client script `sigStartServers.py` onto the server machine.
 We assume the script is copied into the home directory `~/sigStartServers.py`.

-We need to create a two subdirectories to store logs and certificates/private key ("PKI").
+We need to create a subdirectories to store logs and certificates/private key ("PKI").
 ```
-mkdir logs pki
+mkdir logs pki pki/cacerts pki/servercerts
 ```

 We provide helper scripts to generate CA and server certificates/key: